 Sophrology is a self-development technique which aims to promote mental and physical wellbeing in people of all ages.
 The word SOPHROLOGY is taken from the Ancient Greek words SOS (meaning “harmony”), PHREN (meaning the “mind and consciousness”)and LOGOS (meaning “study and science”).

 Sophrology was created in the 1960’s by Professor Alfonso Caycedo, a neuropsychiatrist who sought to improve the long term physical and mental health of his patients by looking beyond the boundaries of conventional medicine.

 He took his inspiration from the oriental and occidental disciplines of yoga, Zen meditation, hypnosis and phenomenology alongside techniques such as Jacobson’s progressive relaxation and Dr. Schultz’s autogenic training.

-In Europe, it is still actively used in the medical environment from which it originated but has also extended into wider fields such as business, education, sports and personal wellbeing.
+In Continental Europe, it is still actively used in the medical environment from which it originated but has also extended into wider fields such as business, education, sports and personal wellbeing.